 The Universal Product Code has been used in the North American retail industry since 1973.
 There are two different versions of UPC bar codes, UPC-A and UPC-E. The UPC-A bar code is 12 digits long, including its checksum.
 UPC-E bar codes are special shortened versions of UPC-A bar codes and are 6 digits long.
 Both UPC-A and UPC-E bar codes may have optional 2 or 5 digit supplemental codes appended to them.
-Our scalable TrueType and PostScript bar code fonts comes in five different aspect ratios, so you can vary the height and width of the bars independent of each other.
-This lets you print bar codes with the same height, but different horizontal print densities.
-The online manual comes in Rich Text format.
-Just print a copy of the manual to see how to use these fonts to print bar codes.
-UPC bar codes encode fixed length numeric data.
-A checksum is required, and checksum calculation is complex.
-VBA functions for Access and Excel make using our fonts in those programs a breeze.
-Our bar code set includes BARUPC.EXE a utility, which builds bar code strings and generates checksums for you and Word label templates.
-The BarUPC program can export bar codes as bmp, gif, jpg, or png graphic files.

-What's new in this version:
+What's new in version 6.0

 Version 6.0 features e-book on UPC, pdf manual, Win 7 32 & 64 bit support.